Anti-Romani sentiment: Italy

-In 2007 and 2008, following the brutal rape and subsequent murder of a woman in Rome at the hands of a young man from a local Romani encampment, the Italian government started a crackdown on illegal Roma and Sinti campsites in the country.
+In 2007 and 2008, following the rape and subsequent murder of a woman in Rome at the hands of a young man from a local Romani encampment, the Italian government started a crackdown on illegal Roma and Sinti campsites in the country.

 In May 2008, Romani camps in Naples were attacked and set on fire by local residents.
 In July 2008, a high court in Italy overthrew the conviction of defendants who had publicly demanded the expulsion of Romanis from Verona in 2001 and reportedly ruled that "it is acceptable to discriminate against Roma on the grounds that they are thieves".
 One of those freed was Flavio Tosi, Verona's mayor and an official of the anti-immigrant Lega Nord.
 The decision came during a "nationwide clampdown" on Romanis by Italian prime minister Silvio Berlusconi.
 The previous week, Berlusconi's interior minister Roberto Maroni had declared that all Romanis in Italy, including children, would be fingerprinted.